finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SqlExecutionApi apiInstance = new SqlExecutionApi(defaultClient);
-    String body = select generate justfile from sys.field; // String | LuminesceSql to Execute (may be multi-line) String queryName = "Get tables/fields"; // String | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` Boolean download = false; // Boolean | Makes this a file-download request (as opposed to returning the data in the response-body)
+    String body = select generate justfile test_sdk from sys.field; // String | LuminesceSql to Execute (may be multi-line) String queryName = "Get tables/fields"; // String | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` Boolean download = false; // Boolean | Makes this a file-download request (as opposed to returning the data in the response-body)
     Integer timeoutSeconds = 0; // Integer | In seconds: <0 → ∞, 0 → 120s